cockroachdb/docs/v2.1/managed-cluster-management.md

 - Adding or removing nodes
 - Restoring data from a backup
-- Adjusting your cluster firewall to allow or disallow connections for specific IPs

 Also, although you can leverage [geo-partitioning](partitioning.html), advanced [replication controls](configure-replication-zones.html), and [CDC](change-data-capture.html) without intervention from Cockroach Labs, we recommend reaching out for initial guidance and best practices.